fabiosenracorrea/css-for-js-developers/00_Fundamentals_Recap/color.md

 One of the more interesting ways of representing a color.
 We combine the angle (representing a color in a color wheel) with the levels of saturation and lightness to achieve our color.

-Here's an example: `hsl(60deg, 100%, 50%)`.
+Here's an example: `hsl(60deg 100% 50%)`.
 Here, if we wanted to tweak the color for a darker version, we could just adjust the lightness (3rd value) and quickly find the color we are looking for, without needing external tools for it.

 **Important:** Because humans have different perceptions on colors depending on it's frequency, its hard to create an uniform representation with the same 'percepted' light.
-This can be seen if you contrast `hsl(234deg, 100%, 50%)` (dark-ish blue) to `hsl(50deg, 100%, 50%)` (yellow), which are opposed to each other on the 'color wheel' but seem to be at different lightness levels.
+This can be seen if you contrast `hsl(234deg 100% 50%)` (dark-ish blue) to `hsl(50deg 100% 50%)` (yellow), which are opposed to each other on the 'color wheel' but seem to be at different lightness levels.

+## Transparency

+We can supply an additional channel to our color formats to specify our its opacity.
+Opacity values range from 0 to 1.
+Heres how to add it:

+* **HEX**: add an *prefix* double hex digit to the color.
+Full opacity would be #**FF**FF0000, while zero would be #*00**FF0000;
+* **RGB**: 'rgb' becomes 'rgba' and the last values are represented in percentages (or decimals).
+Eg: `rgba(255, 0, 0, 0.2)`;
+* **HSL**: add the representation at the end with an slash followed by the decimal 0-1 representation.
+Eg: `hsl(340deg 100% 50% / 0.75)`;